zenml-io/zenml/docs/book/collaborate/share-with-profiles.md

-Assuming the `/tmp/zenml` location used above is part of a local git clone that is regularly synchronized with a remote server, replicating the same Profile on another machine is straightforward: if the URL points to a location where a Profile already exists, the Profile information is simply loaded from the existing YAML files:
+Assuming the `/tmp/zenml` location used above is part of a local git clone that is regularly synchronized with a remote server, replicating the same Profile on another machine is straightforward: if the URL points to a location where a Profile already exists, the Profile information is loaded from the existing YAML files:

 ```